Mt. Gox says it found 200,000 bitcoins in 'forgotten' wallet

 "On March 7, 2014, MtGox Co., Ltd. confirmed that an old format wallet which was used prior to June 2011 held a balance of approximately 200,000 BTC," the statement said.

-It added that "for security reasons" it moved the 200,000 bitcoins from online to offline wallets on March 14-15.

-"These bitcoin movements, including the change in the manner in which these coins were stored, had been reported to the court and the supervisor by counsels," Mt.
-Gox said.
+It added that it moved the 200,000 bitcoins from online to offline wallets on March 14-15 "for security reasons."
+"These bitcoin movements, including the change in the manner in which these coins were stored, had been reported to the court and the supervisor by counsels," it noted.

-A lawyer representing the plaintiffs in a class action suit against the shuttered exchange disputed the claim that the bitcoins had been "forgotten" in a dormant wallet.

 Many of Mt.
 Gox's 127,000 creditors, who feared they had lost their investments when the exchange filed for bankruptcy, are skeptical about what the exchange has said happened to the bitcoins it had.
 In its bankruptcy filing, Mt.
 Gox also said $28 million was "missing" from its Japanese bank accounts.